Interview: Abbie CW

 What is next for you?

-I have an album in the works, my band ‘The Real Life Fantasy Band’ is incredible.
-I feel so blessed to have them working on the songs I write, we just need to get in the studio.
+I have an album in the works, my band ‘The Real Life Fantasy Band’ is incredible, I feel so blessed to have them working on the songs I write, we just need to get in the studio.

 So at the moment, I’m focused on growing my skills and passion and finding gig opportunities, and making connections in the industry.

 Where can our readers follow you?

-My personal Instagram is also my music Instagram, I don’t like the idea of separating my life, I want the people who hear my music to witness me being a real messy and crazy person.
+My personal instagram is also my music instagram, I don’t like the idea of separating my life, I want the people who hear my music to witness me being a real messy and crazy person.

 I have linktree which will take you to all my links: linktr.ee/abbie.cw